Statistical Learning with Sublinear Regret of Propagator Models: Introduction

 Also note that for the control problem studied in this paper the running cost is not strongly concave in the control variable, and is not concave in the state variable (see \eqref{def:objective-str}).
 Such a (strong) concavity assumption is assumed in the aforementioned references in order to establish the required Lipschitz stability.
 We overcome this issue by imposing a nearly non-negativeness condition of the estimated kernel $G$ (see Definition \ref{assum1:parameters}) in order to prove stability.

 \paragraph{Organisation of the paper:} In Section \ref{sec-l-p} we describe the reinforcement learning problem and present our main results on the convergence of the estimator for propagator and on the regret bounds.
+Section \ref{sec-num} is dedicated to a numerical implementation of our propagator estimation results.
 In Section \ref{sec-results} we recall some essential results on the associated optimal liquidation problem.
 Section \ref{sec-bnd} is dedicated to the proof Theorem \ref{thm:gap}, which provides the bound on the performance gap.
 Section \ref{sec-est} deals with the analysis of the regularised least-squares estimator.
 Section \ref{sec-pf-rate} dedicated to the proof of Theorem \ref{thm:regret_general_rate}, which derives regret rate.
 Sections \ref{sec-pf-prop-u} and \ref{sec-pf-thm-lips} contain proofs for some auxiliary results.
 Finally in Appendix \ref{app-signal} we provide a regression-based algorithm for signal estimation and derive its convergence rate.